 Chop three hard-boiled eggs.
 The eggs help bulk out the dip without adding a lot of cost.
 Plus, eggs and avocados are like long-lost lovers.
 They should be together forever and always.

 Stir in the chopped egg and you’re ready to go!
 Sure, this is great with chips, but I’m pretty sure I’ll be stuffing it into a tortilla or pita throughout the week, maybe with some tomato, cucumber, or other ingredients.

-It’s definitely the BEST EVER Loaded Guacamole.
-(IMHO) Of course I added more sriracha for garnish.
+It’s definitely the BEST EVER Loaded Avocado Dip.
+(IMHO) Of course, I added more sriracha for garnish.
 OF COURSE.